SUSHIL1312/AwesomePyHub/CompoundingProjection/About.md

 Enter the duration of investment in years: 6
-Enter the low estimate of CAGR (as a decimal, e.g., 20 for 20%): 20 Enter the high estimate of CAGR (as a decimal, e.g., 22 for 22%): 22 Enter the number of months in a year (usually 12): 12
+Enter the low estimate of CAGR (as a decimal, e.g., 20 for 20%): 20 Enter the high estimate of CAGR (as a decimal, e.g., 22 for 22%): 22

 ```

 Output: